Karlina08/DH110-KarlinaHo/DH110 Assignment/Assignment06README.md

 ## 🖥  *Layout Test*
 Because I was designing a desktop webpage, I adhered to an 8x8 grid for for ease when creating UI components together neatly, visibly, and consistently.
+Additionally, the gutter was set at 30.

 <img width="549" alt="Screen Shot 2021-11-09 at 1 40 50 AM" src="https://user-images.githubusercontent.com/91553095/140900060-e0c87366-86f6-45d0-805a-263182bf2560.png">